-Speaking Of India
+Speaking Of Traveling in India

 The synchronicity of the world constantly amazes me.
-Yesterday I wrote about traveling to India, and today I receive an email from my friend, Dorothy, who hails from Edinburgh, Scotland.
+Yesterday I wrote about traveling in India, and today I receive an email from my friend, Dorothy, who hails from Edinburgh, Scotland.
 Dorothy and I became fast friends when we both attended a very special Yoga retreat in a remote area of central India a few years ago.

 We ended up in adjacent bunks but we shared more than a bedroom – we both came down with a case of Delhi Belly and kept each other company from our sickbeds.
 Here’s what she sent me as a reminder: